How Long Does Therapy Take For Depression? A Practical Overview

 How long does therapy take for depression?

-Factors that affect therapy duration
+Factors that can affect therapy duration

 • Support from family and friends

-• The type of therapy used (such as cognitive-behavioral therapy or interpersonal therapy)
+• The type of therapy used (such as cognitive behavioral therapy or interpersonal therapy)

 • Life events or stress that could affect progress in therapy

-• Financial concerns or limitations with insurance coverage
+• Financial concerns or limitations with insurance coverage that may affect treatment availability or consistency

 Clinical improvements: What to expect